AndrewJBateman/FCC-Adv-Node-Express-Ex1-13/README.md

 ## :clipboard: Status & To-Do List

-* Status: connects to database but fails to complete Github Client authorization
+* Status: connects to database but unable to complete registration - routes register function needs to be updated to new MongoDB config.
-* To-Do: nothing
+* To-Do: update `Routes/app.route('/register')..`

 ## :clap: Inspiration